Dooperlzwak/SpeechRNT/frontend/INTEGRATION_COMPLETION_SUMMARY.md

 ## 🎉 Task 15: Final Integration and Testing - COMPLETED

-This document summarizes the completion of the final integration and testing task for the SpeechRNT frontend application.
+This document summarizes the completion of the final integration and testing task for the Vocr frontend application.

 ## ✅ Completed Sub-tasks